shrivatsan3/Embedded-LCD-Routines/README.md

 # Embedded-LCD-Routines
-C implementation to display stuff on a LCD
+C implementation to display stuff on a LCD.
+I used PIC33F dev board.